Documentation, Reference Materials and Tutorials for WPForms

 That’s it!
 We hope this guide helped you to begin creating GDPR compliant forms for your WordPress site.

-Next, would you also like to customize your form’s notifications?
-Check out our tutorial on setting up automatic form notification emails for all the details.
+Next, would you like to customize your form’s emails?
+Be sure to check out our tutorial on setting up automatic form notification emails for all the details.